edwardwang618/Cache/cassandra-cache-redis/README.md

 The source of the news "source" is the partition key of this table, while the news_id is the clustering key of the table.
-Within each partition, the news will be ordered in ascending way based on the news_id.
+Within each partition, the news will be ordered ascendingly based on the news_id.